karishmavanjani/ONTIME-Arrivals_Scraper/README.md

 To obtain the difference between 'Scheduled Arrival Time' and 'Actual Arrival Time' of passengers at the JFK gate, we analyze thousands of rows of data using Pandas.

+File Name: *.ipynb files in the notebook folder including Merge_all csv.ipynb

+Output= Final_Trend in the output folder

 <h3>Methodology</h3>

 The code looks at difference in flight arrival times by creating new columns using pd.to_datetime.